labriqueinternet/DEPRECATED-doctorcube_ynh/README.md

 Things that this app do:

 * fix the 4.5 kernel bug (by not installing it and moving back to debian stable for the linux kernels)
-* app labriqueinternet.json app list
+* add labriqueinternet.json app list
+* fix hostname and hosts